-Machine-learning potential reveals the origin of hydrogen embrittlement at general grain boundaries in α-Fe
+Machine learning interatomic potential reveals hydrogen embrittlement origins at general grain boundaries in α-iron

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Development of high-strength structural alloys is crucial for realizing a carbon-neutral society.
-A common issue in many alloys is hydrogen embrittlement accompanied by cracking at general grain boundaries (GBs), which is characterized by lack of crystallographic symmetry.
-Because experimentally analyzing the effect of hydrogen on GBs is challenging, accurate atomistic simulations are essential for understanding and suppressing hydrogen embrittlement.
-In this study, we developed a highly accurate and transferable machine learning interatomic potential (MLIP) for Fe-H by acquiring comprehensive and efficient learning data via simultaneous learning.
-Our MLIP accurately describes the density functional theory results for various lattice defects in α-Fe and their interactions with hydrogen, general GBs with hydrogen segregation that are not explicitly included in the learning data, and their deformation and fracture behavior.
-Large-scale molecular dynamics simulations using the developed MLIP reveals that hydrogen suppresses dislocation emissions from general GBs and promotes their fracture, supporting experimental suggestions.
-In contrast, for general grain boundaries, where deformation twins are responsible for plasticity, the influence of hydrogen is minimal.
+Hydrogen embrittlement accompanied by cracking along general grain boundaries (GBs), which are characterized by a lack of crystallographic symmetry, is a persistent challenge in developing high-strength structural alloys.
+We develop a highly accurate and transferable machine learning interatomic potential (MLIP) for Fe–H by acquiring comprehensive and efficient learning data via simultaneous learning.
+Our MLIP accurately describes the density functional theory results for various lattice defects in α-Fe and their interactions with hydrogen, general GBs with hydrogen segregation, and their deformation and fracture behavior.
+Large-scale molecular dynamics simulations reveal that hydrogen can suppress <111 > /2 full dislocation emissions from general GBs and thereby potentially promote their fracture, supporting experimental suggestions.
+In contrast, for general GBs, where deformation twins are responsible for plasticity, the influence of hydrogen is minimal.
 This study contributes to the development of high-strength alloys by providing a robust MLIP construction methodology and new insights into hydrogen embrittlement mechanisms.